What is facial hair transplant (beard transplant)?

 Just like any other surgery, there are some instructions you can follow to have a better experience of facial hair transplant.
 These are as follows:

-- do not take, vitamin E supplements (or multivitamins containing vitamin E), aspirin and gingko biloba ten days prior to your surgery.
+- Do not take, vitamin E supplements (or multivitamins containing vitamin E), aspirin and gingko biloba 10 days prior to your surgery.

-- Do not drink alcohol, take anti-inflammatory medications like ibuprofen, or over-expose to sunlight three days prior to your surgery.
+- Do not drink alcohol, take anti-inflammatory medications like ibuprofen, or be over-exposed to sunlight 3 days prior to the surgery.

-- Do not smoke for one week prior and one week after your beard transplant for a faster healing.
+- Do not smoke for 1 week before and after your beard transplant for faster healing.

-- Take vitamin C 1000 to 2000 mg/day for one week before your surgery which is beneficial to the healing.
+- Take vitamin C 1000 to 2000 mg/day for 1 week before your surgery.
 Taking vitamin K 50-80 mg/day starting from 5 days before and continuing to 2 days after your surgery reduces bleeding during and after surgery.

 - Have a modest breakfast in the morning of your procedure but do not take coffee or caffeinated drinks as they will increase bleeding or sensitivity to medications.